Signing in Four Public Software Package Registries: Quantity, Quality, and Influencing Factors: Threats to Validity

 \myparagraph{External} All empirical studies are limited in generalizability by the subjects they study.
 Our work examines four of the most popular software package registries, across three kinds of packages (traditional software, Docker containers, and machine learning models).
-Our approach thus suggests some generalizability.
-However, our results may not generalize to contexts with substantially different properties, \eg registries more influenced by government policy or more dominated by individual organizations and organizational policies.
+Our results thus have some generalizability.
+However, our results may not generalize to contexts with substantially different properties, \eg registries more influenced by government policy or more dominated by individual organizations.